eepsmedia/plugins/testimate/Programmer Guide.md

 Once the two variables are established,
 `testimate` presents the user with all the tests appropriate to that set of variables.
 These appear in a menu.
-The moment menu item is changed, `testimate` recalculates everything and displays the results of that test and/or estimate.
+The moment that menu item is changed, `testimate` recalculates everything and displays the results of that test and/or estimate.

 The user can press buttons to "emit" data into CODAP.